Annagh stun Larne as Loughgall knock out Glenavon

 In Oran Kearney's 500th match in charge, last season's beaten finalists Coleraine edged into the quarter-finals of this year's competition with a hard-fought 1-0 win at 'derby' rivals Ballymena United.

-In a tepid opening half, Lyndon Kane came close for the visitors on 20 minutes with a rising drive which went just over the crossbar and Matthew Shevlin failed to punish Conor Keeley's defensive error.

-Ballymena keeper Sean O'Neill and opposite number Martin Gallagher were called into action in the second half, and the game exploded into life on 72 minutes when Ballymena's Mikey Place was shown a second yellow card after impeding Matthew Shevlin in the penalty area.
+Ballymena keeper Sean O'Neill and opposite number Martin Gallagher were finally called into action in the second half, and the game exploded into life on 72 minutes when Ballymena's Mikey Place was shown a second yellow card after impeding Matthew Shevlin in the penalty area.

 However, the striker's resultant spot kick lacked pace and was saved low to his left by O'Neill.